qwe2820435o2/SceneGuide/Design/Msg streaming design.md

 Users will obtain the system information of the current area according to their own area

+Each request will bring the currentMsgId, get the message larger than the MsgId, and filter the message smaller than the MsgId

 ```

 ## 5. implementation details